perathambkk/finnlp_erai_shared_task_emnlp2022/README.md

 For the unsupervised ranking task, we utilized many financial pretrained models and (<a href="https://github.com/perathambkk/probabilistic-lexicon-classification/tree/4b4dc37ca16923bc57d7de9f81e19e9850f0d9d8">Bayesian-fitted🍴</a>) lexicons.
 Then, we intuitively weighed them using the MaxEnt principle.

 Presentations: https://docs.google.com/presentation/d/1-rutQf-bHpDtI_c6Y78_FFWPc53zscMis5b1y7-bzoE/edit?usp=sharing

+PS.
+Our base submission, when using the bayesian lexicon like the best submission, can score very similar (a little bit ~0.5% lower MPP) compared to the best submission.
+POS feature and tone features add only a little bit of performance.